 Old midterm; another previous midterm, Midterm 2008 answer key, Midterm 2009, Midterm 2010, midterm 2014, and and an old final, with its answers .

-Professor: Dr. Michael Whitlock
+Prof. Michael Whitlock

 Office: Biodiversity 216

-Office Hours: Mondays 1:30-2:30 (or after class)
+Office Hours: Mondays 1:30-2:30 (and after class)

-The assignments are due in class.
+Assignments are due in class.